MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/Enable-MailContact.md

 ```

 ## DESCRIPTION
 The Enable-MailContact cmdlet mail-enables existing contacts by adding the email attributes that are required by Exchange.
-Mail contacts are visible to the other *-MailContact cmdlets.
+Mail contacts are visible to the other MailContact cmdlets.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).